COST ESTIMATION and ECONOMIC EVALUATION of PROJECTS

 Cost effectiveness analyses

-Advantages, disadvantages, and potential pitfalls of each method
+Advantages, disadvantages, and potential pitfalls

 Common applications and techniques